 How does the shaft-edge (or edge-of-ferrule) aiming system work?

-And here’s an explanation of a variation described by Shane VanBoening: shaft-edge-to-object-ball-edge system.
+See the quoted messages (with illustrations) below.
+Here’s an explanation of a variation described by Shane VanBoening: shaft-edge-to-object-ball-edge system.

 You can also use the entire cue to help you aim all types of shots.